YiningJenny/A.C.E_Docs/Journal.md

     }
 ```

-This code structure means that this method is called once per frame, each time gets either the X value or the Y value, but it does not get X and Y in regular sequence; instead, it is completely random.
+This code structure means that this function is called once per frame, each time gets either the X value or the Y value, but it does not get X and Y in regular sequence; instead, it is completely random.
 That's why the output values in Arduino was quite fluent and smooth but not in Unity.

 **This is my Arduino code afterwards:**
 ```C++